-The draft plan would introduce an unbearable demand on the M65 mot junction leading to considerable congestion, with no allowance or plans improve the infrastructure to accommodate such increase. , The draft plan preferred options for the release of EMP1/1, HS1/4 and H/28, will have a significant and irreversible detrimental impact on the hat the loss of diverse ecological presence and importance, which these par land currently offer. bitat and The proposed allocation of HS1/4 is, according to the draft plan in itself, conflicting with the Highways Agency's own observations, consideration concerns that the development of this land would create congestion to already over populated and trafficked area. as and It is understood that the Borough has identified housing needs but, pervalso identifies a very similar number of empty and under used propertie fails to include any action to address this situation.
-The predicted housing demands for the Borough are, according to the d similar to the quantity of empty units identified within the Borough and considered that the redevelopment of the empty under used houses we large extent, satisfy the affordable housing needs and the redevelopme available and existing brown field sites must be encouraged and positive enforced wherever possible The failure to address the vacant and empty properties would, even after the full development of all allocated plots, Borough in the same position it had been with the same number of vacal empty units. it is ould, to a nt of ely y keep the As a resident within the immediate area of prop 2170 John Lyons Site Allocations Regarding HS1/4 and HS1/28 house building on this area with alter the value and drainage.
-I am experiencing severe problems now and these developments will m worse.
-My problems have cost me loads of time and money, are a direct extensive house building which have gone on in this area.
-I have mention to LCC and Burnley planning without much success.
-The increase in traffic will be a big problem which new houses will bring of bad planning in the past.
-20mph in a lot of areas, people using main more because of this and speed bumps.
-So Rossendale Road has become busy now with air and noise pollution a big problem.
-Have you got any problem readings for this area? partnership with Lancashire County Council has commissioned a Highways Impact Assessment, in consultation with Highways England to assess the impact fo the proposed new housing and employment development identified in the Local Plan Preferred Option on both the Strategic and Local Road Network, including an assessment oads of the capacity of the junctions of Manchester Road and e very Rosegrove.
-The assessment concludes that mitigation
+The draft plan would introduce an unbearable demand on the M65 motorway junction leading to considerable congestion, with no allowance or plans to improve the infrastructure to accommodate such increase.
+The draft plan preferred options for the release of EMP1/1, HS1/4 and HS1/2 and /28, will have a significant and irreversible detrimental impact on the habitat and the loss of diverse ecological presence and importance, which these parcels of land currently offer.
+The proposed allocation of HS1/4 is, according to the draft plan in itself, conflicting with the Highways Agency's own observations, considerations and concerns that the development of this land would create congestion to an already over populated and trafficked area.
+It is understood that the Borough has identified housing needs but, perversely, also identifies a very similar number of empty and under used properties, but fails to include any action to address this situation .
+Page 177 The predicted housing demands for the Borough are, according to the draft plan, similar to the quantity of empty units identified within the Borough and it is considered that the redevelopment of the empty under used houses would, to a large extent, satisfy the affordable housing needs and the redevelopment of available and existing brown field sites must be encouraged and positively enforced wherever possible The failure to address the vacant and empty properties would, even after the full development of all allocated plots, keep the Borough in the same position it had been with the same number of vacant and empty units.
+2 170 J John Lyons Site Allocations EMP1/1 As a resident within the immediate area of prop Regarding HS1/4 and HS1/28 house building on this area with alter the water table and drainage.
+I am experiencing severe problems now and these developments will make them worse.
+My problems have cost me loads of time and money, are a direct result of extensive house building which have gone on in this area.
+I have mentioned this to LCC and Burnley planning without much success.
+The increase in traffic will be a big problem which new houses will bring.
+Because of bad planning in the past.
+20mph in a lot of areas, people using main roads more because of this and speed bumps.
+So Rossendale Road has become very busy now with air and noise pollution a big problem.
+Have you got any pollution level readings for this area?
+In relation to the employment comments, the Council in partnership with Lancashire County Council has commissioned a Highways Impact Assessment, in consultation with Highways England to assess the impact fo the proposed new housing and employment development identified in the Local Plan Preferred Option on both the Strategic and Local Road Network, including an assessment of the capacity of the junctions of Manchester Road and Rosegrove.
+The assessment concludes that mitigation measure are required at this junction to support the proposed development in the Plan and a mitigation scheme has been developed and tested and is identified in the Draft